Modernisation of Swedish payments

 For outgoing payments

-We recommend that your business review all existing standing orders, and update them with a beneficiary name ahead of 15 June 2026.
+We recommend that your business review all existing standing orders and update them with a beneficiary name as soon as possible.
 The beneficiary name field is available in District, so you can simply amend the existing standing orders.

 For incoming payments